On average across the year,

-yes, New Jersey, United States is hotter than
+Is New Jersey, United States warmer or hotter than Rhode Island, United States?

 New Jersey, United States's hottest month is July, with an average maximum temperature of 31°C/88°F, which is hotter than Rhode Island, United States's hottest month (also July, with an average maximum temperature of 29°C/84°F).